clhenrick/portfolio/pages/work/observable-notebooks.md

 For the past few years many of my data visualization explorations and prototypes have been developed on [ObservableHQ](https://observablehq.com).
 The ["featured" collection](https://observablehq.com/collection/@clhenrick/featured) showcases the notebooks I'm the most fond of.
 Screen captures below show highlights from them.

-<strong>Technologies Used:</strong>  - D3JS  - Arquero  - Observable Notebooks  - MapBoxGLJS
+<strong>Technologies Used:</strong>  - D3JS  - ArqueroJS  - Observable Notebooks  - MapBoxGLJS

   <a href="{{site.url}}{{site.baseurl}}/images/observable-notebooks-01.jpg" target="_blank">